Nina Allan: Critical reception

+In Ian Sansom's review of Conquest he wrote "Nina Allan belongs to that small set of writers whom you probably haven’t heard of, but who is really famous among certain readers and also really good."

 Nominations and awards

 Allan's story Angelus won the Aeon Award in 2007.
 It was announced at the European Science Fiction Convention in Copenhagen, Denmark in September 2007.
-The Grand Judge Ian Watson commented that it was “beautifully written and paced and enigmatic yet in an entirely lucid way."
+The Grand Judge Ian Watson commented that it was “beautifully written and paced and enigmatic yet in an entirely lucid way.

-Her novella Spin won the British Science Fiction Association Award for Best Short Fiction for 2013.